Bisaloo/zarr-conformance-tests/README.md

   particular Zarr implementation.
 It should be future-proof in the sense that any new Zarr implementation should be able to use it without requiring changes in this repository.
+- Each implementation should be in charge of installing their dependencies and implementation in the standard way for their language.
+It is not scalable for a limited number of maintainers in this repository to try to handle any possible language and dependency management system.
 - We should avoid running potentially untrusted code from arbitrary Zarr implementations in the CI of this repository.